chrissiemhrk/chrissiemhrk/README.md

 # Hi, I'm Chrissie.

-🌱 I'm a front-end web developer from Kigali currently working at <a href="http://www.github.com/takitrw">Takit</a>
+ I'm a front-end web developer from Kigali, Rwanda.

-🎓 I'm working towards my bachelor's in Software Engineering.

-🔭 My tech stack of choice is HTML5, CSS3, Sass, Javascript, and Vuejs.
-I'm also trying to diversify my toolbox so I'm learning UX/UI design and Ruby.

-🚀 You can find me on  [Dev](https://www.dev.to/chrissiemhrk) where I post about front-end development.
+Currently, I'm part of an incredible team at Hacksplash and learning user interface design.
+In addition, I'm the co-lead of the Google developer student club (DSC) chapter of my university and working towards a bachelor in software engineering.

+I love writing and have published articles online on [Dev](https://www.dev.to/chrissiemhrk), [CodeNewbie](https://community.codenewbie.org/chrissiemhrk) and [my website](https://chrissie.netlify.app/).
+Apart from that I also enjoy reading both non-fiction and fiction,watching crime dramas and anime, and evening walks.

 📫 If you have any question or just want to chat, you can reach me on [Twitter](http://www.twitter.com/chrissiemhrk), or <a href="mailto:chrissiemhrk@hmail.com">chrissiemhrk@gmail.com</a>.